Till I'm Gone

-"Till I'm Gone" is a song written and performed by British rapper Tinie Tempah featuring American rapper Wiz Khalifa.
+"Till I'm Gone" is a song by British rapper Tinie Tempah featuring American rapper Wiz Khalifa.
 The song was produced by Norwegian production team Stargate.
 The single became the seventh overall single from Tempah's debut album Disc-Overy, becoming the second single in the United States following Written in the Stars, and the first single from the deluxe edition of the album in the United Kingdom.
 The single was released in the United States on 17 May 2011, before being released in the United Kingdom on 7 August 2011.
 The song was later used as the theme for two episodes of AMC's Breaking Bad.

 Background

 In an interview with American magazine Rolling Stone, Tempah talked about Wiz Khalifa's contribution to the song: "I feel like we're in the same kind of situation, but in reverse.
 He's really huge out here now and I have a lot of presence in the Europe and U.K., and vice versa, so if there was ever a time to collaborate, now would be the time."
 Tempah performed the song live at The Box in New York City on 23 May 2011.
 He also performed the song on the Late Show with David Letterman in the same week.
 The video for the song was released on YouTube on 30 June 2011 and serves both the British and American markets.